 David Victor is Director of the Laboratory on International Law and Regulation and a professor at the School of Global Policy and Strategy at UC San Diego.
+He also co-leads the UC San Diego Deep Decarbonization Initiative, a campus-wide research and teaching program.
 His research focuses on how regulatory law affects the environment and the operation of major energy markets.
 Prior to joining UC San Diego, Victor served as director of the Program on Energy and Sustainable Development at Stanford University where he was also a professor at the law school.
 He also served on EPRI’s Advisory Council, which is comprised of regulators, environmentalists, utility executives and academicians, who help inform the development of the institute’s research portfolio.
 Victor is currently a member of EPRI’s Board of Directors.
+He chairs the community engagement panel that is helping to steward the safe and responsible closure of the San Onofre Nuclear Generation Station (SONGS) and is on the advisory council for the Intitute of Nuclear Power Operations (INPO).
 He has contributed to numerous publications on topics such as energy market innovations and electric power market reform.

 Elizabeth J. Wilson